alexanderepstein/bsupdate/README.md

 }
 ```
 Then use either one of the above examples but instead of calling ```./updateutility.sh``` just call ```update```

+## But you update this repository so how do I automate updating the updater?
+There is no quick way to do this as the updater requires information from the user so it cannot just replace the code without having access to these variables.
+I could workaround around this by having two files, but that would make it harder for the end user to implement whereas this is supposed to be simple to setup.

 ## Donate
 If this project helped you in any way and you feel like buying a broke college kid a cup of coffee